xStarbound/xStarbound/doc/cosmetics.md

 _xClient viewers:_ For xClient clients viewing players mastered by any client (xClient, retail or otherwise) or NPCs mastered by any client or server, a «visually hidden» item is one for which at least _one_ of the following criteria apply:

-- This item is in an armour (not cosmetic) slot, has layer visibility _disabled_ (i.e., `"layered"` is `false` or not present, and the underlay border isn't present), and the player/NPC is wearing an item in the corresponding cosmetic slot.
+- This item is in an armour (not cosmetic) slot, has layer visibility _disabled_ (i.e., `"layered"` is `false` or not present, and the underlay border isn't present), and the player/NPC is wearing a _non-hidden_ item (i.e., `"hideInVanillaSlots"` is disabled) in the corresponding retail cosmetic slot or a _non-hidden_ item (i.e., the combination of `"hideInVanillaSlots"` being enabled and `"layered"` being disabled does _not_ apply) in any extended cosmetic slot.
-- This item is in an extended cosmetic slot, `"hideInVanillaSlots"` is `true` and `"layered"` is not `true` (e.g., `false` or unspecified).
-- This item is in an armour (not cosmetic) slot, and the player/NPC is wearing another visible item in a cosmetic slot (retail or extended) whose `"armorTypesToHide"` value includes the armour type (head, chest, legs or back) of this item.
+- This item is in an armour (not cosmetic) slot, and the player/NPC is wearing another _non-hidden_ item (as defined above) in a cosmetic slot (retail or extended) whose `"armorTypesToHide"` value includes the armour type (head, chest, legs or back) of this item.
 - This item has `"hideInVanillaSlots"` enabled and _either_ the wearer is using an xStarbound client _or_ the item is not in an extended (OpenStarbound) cosmetic slot.
 - The player or NPC is nude (i.e., has the `"nude"` status modifier) and the item is a non-overlay that does not have `"bypassNude"` enabled.
-- This item is acting as an xStarbound overlay on any other armour/cosmetic item to which at least _one_ of the other four criteria apply.
+- This item is acting as an xStarbound overlay on any other armour/cosmetic item to which any of the previous criteria applies.
+- This item is in an extended cosmetic slot, `"hideInVanillaSlots"` is `true` and `"layered"` is not `true` (e.g., `false` or unspecified).
 - This item is worn by a player, the wearer is using an OpenStarbound-based client and this item is in any slot marked as hidden on the wearer's client.
 - _xClient only:_ This item is worn by an NPC in an extended cosmetic slot.